thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     6. Load the BAW Process Inspector, Load Process Admin and select Process Inspector from the top menu bar.
 As this is a new cluster the only activity will be from from the Onboarding Request just sibmitted.
 Click the refresh button and you should see a similar list of tasks as those below.
-TODO - help to build URL
+TODO - help t
     ![Process Admin](./images/validation_5.png)

     7. TODO